 Property upkeep is legally the landlord’s responsibility.
 This is particularly true for issues that are difficult or not appropriate for a tenant to handle.
 For example, air-conditioning, plumbing, and electricity.
 Request that your tenants notify you promptly if they face maintenance issues, and respond as quickly as you can.
 In case a tenant contacts you and you are not available, have a backup response team to stand-in for you.
 Try to sort out major grievances within 24 hours and trifling issues within 48 hours.
 Tenants will really appreciate it.
 Learning some essential home improvement tasks is crucial for any successful landlord.
 In the long run, this knowledge will save lots of time and money.

 A key component of a solid landlord-tenant relationship is that both parties respect one another.
 They should appreciate each other’s contribution and do everything possible to avoid unnecessary friction.

 You should adhere to the basic duties that come with renting your property.
 If you would like your tenants to stay for the long-term and truly feel at home, you might want to go a step further and build a relationship with them.
 Take this responsibility seriously.
 It will attract loyal, long-term tenants who will care for your property like it's their own.

 Another option is to lease your space through a company like Blueground.
 In this arrangement, the company acts as your tenant for a long-term contract.
-You won’t ever have to worry about liaising with tenants, either!
+From tenants screening to maintenance requests, Blueground takes care of filling your apartment with senior business executives as subtenants.
+You won’t ever have to worry about liaising with tenants during their stay, either.
 Get in touch and discover the major perks of having a professional organization as your tenant.